aljedaxi/zettel/pages/objectivity.md

 obsession with connection. connection to what? connection an sich; connection the process; connection as reified, as objective.
 ## There is one objective [[truth]]: [[reality]].
 ## objectivity is the promise of god, technology, philosophy, science, the redistributory systems of the economy
+## The infinitely incorruptible system must be without judgement.
+### the objective is the absence of the meaningful, the moral, the